 The fifth moment describes the strictness of amended financial covenants.
-Similarly to initial financial covenants for the first period after loan origination, the strictness of amended covenants depends on the level of covenants, determined by q and η_w^m , and the company's financial performance, μ if the current state is m and β if the current state is b.
+Similar to initial financial covenants for the first period after loan origination, the strictness of amended covenants depends on the level of covenants, determined by q and η_w^m , and the company's financial performance, μ if the current state is m and β if the current state is b.

-The last, sixth, moment is the strictness of amended covenants conditional on no violation in the period when the covenants are amended.
-The strictness is described by the same parameters as in the fifth moment, but in addition, it depends on the probability of no violation, a function of covenant levels in the original contract, q and η_w^m , and the firm's financial performance in the first period μ_0 .
+Finally, the sixth moment is the strictness of amended covenants conditional on no violation in the period when the covenants are amended.
+The strictness is described by the same parameters as in the fifth moment, but it further depends on the probability of no violation, a function of covenant levels in the original contract, q and η_w^m , and the firm's financial performance in the first period μ_0 .